Anurella/soles-n-ankles/README.md

 ## To be continued!

-Our sneaker store can flex to support different screen sizes, but there isn't a proper mobile or tablet view.
-Don't fret — we will revisit this workshop in a future module!
+Our sneaker store can flex to support different screen sizes, check module 5 repo to see the update

+## Getting Started

+This project uses Create React App.
+To get started, run the following terminal commands:

+- `npm install`
+- `npm run start`

+You can then visit the app in-browser; it defaults to http://localhost:3000.

+_Note that we're only focusing on the design._ The links and inputs don't do anything.